MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Experiments

 \subsubsection{Is Fine-Tuning with Instruction Necessary?}

-We fine-tune \nvembed{} with random negatives on the M-BEIR subtasks listed in Table~\ref{tb:instruction_ablation} and evaluate models' retrieval accuracy on the development queries from each subtask.
-Note that, for simplicity, we encode only the corpus specific to each dataset, containing documents of the targeted modality.
-For example, when evaluating retrieval accuracy for VisualNews task 1, we encode the 542K images from VisualNews (see Table~\ref{tb:mbeir_data_statistics} in the Appendix) as the index rather than the entire 5.6M documents from M-BEIR.
-We also report CLIP and \promptllavanext{} (w/o instruction) zero-shot retrieval effectiveness as a reference point.\footnote{We follow \citet{e5v} to prompt LLaVa-Next to output one word embedding for each query and document. i.e., $<$txt$>$\textbackslash nSummary above sentence in one word:; $<$img$>$\textbackslash nSummary above image in one word:.}
+We fine-tune \nvembed{} with random negatives on the M-BEIR subtasks listed in Table~\ref{tb:instruction_ablation} and evaluate the models' retrieval accuracy on the development queries from each subtask.
+Note that, for simplicity, we encode only the dataset-specific corpus containing documents of the targeted modality.
+For example, when evaluating retrieval accuracy for VisualNews Task 1, we encode the 542K images from VisualNews (see Appendix Table~\ref{tb:mbeir_data_statistics}) into the index rather than the entire 5.6M documents from M-BEIR.
+We also report the CLIP and \promptllavanext{} (w/o instruction) zero-shot retrieval effectiveness as a reference point.\footnote{We follow \citet{e5v} to prompt LLaVa-Next to output one word embedding for each query and document, i.e., $<$txt$>$\textbackslash nSummary above sentence in one word:; $<$img$>$\textbackslash nSummary above image in one word:.}

-From Table~\ref{tb:instruction_ablation}, we observe that \nvembed{}, as a zero-shot MLLM-based retriever, outperforms \promptllavanext{} and even competes CLIP in the tasks in Miscellaneous domain (i.e., MSCOCO and NIGHTS).
-This result indicates that a fine-tuned MLLM-based text retriever is capable to perform multimodal retrieval tasks (same finding in \citep{e5v}).
-Although incorporating task instructions with queries degrades the retrieval effectiveness (col 4 vs 3), the model fine-tuned with instructions significantly outperforms the one fine-tuned without instructions (col 6 vs 5).
-This indicates that task instructions can help elicit models' task- or domain-specific knowledge for diverse multimodal retrieval tasks.
+From Table~\ref{tb:instruction_ablation}, we observe that \nvembed{}, as a zero-shot MLLM-based retriever, outperforms \promptllavanext{} and even competes with CLIP in the tasks in tasks within the Miscellaneous domain (i.e., MSCOCO and NIGHTS).
+This result indicates that a fine-tuned MLLM-based text retriever is capable of performing multimodal retrieval tasks (the same finding as in \citep{e5v}).
+Although incorporating task instructions with queries degrades the model's retrieval effectiveness (col 4 vs 3), the model fine-tuned with instructions significantly outperforms the one fine-tuned without instructions (col 6 vs 5).
+This indicates that task instructions can help elicit a model's task- or domain-specific knowledge for diverse multimodal retrieval tasks.